thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-17-learn-optimize.md

 - Number of training samples: T

 **Conv Block 1**
-- A 2D convolution layer with 64 3×3 **filters**, giving 64 output features.
+- A 2D convolution layer with 64 3×3 **filters**, giving 64 output features (e.g., Signal strength patterns, interference cues, proximity effects, context from neighboring APs or UEs, and etc)
 - Each filter has weights that are learned during training.
 - Purpose: Extract local spatial features in the AP-UE grid.
 - How it interacts with the input?
 The 3×3 filter moves one small patch at a time across the input matrix.
 At each position, it looks at a 3×3 patch of the input, multiplies each input value by the corresponding filter weight, and sums up the results to produce one single number.
 This one number becomes one of 64 output features.
 Then the filter moves (slides) across the input by a step (stride), repeating the process.